Magnesium and sleep are like tea and biscuits. You can try have one without the other but it won’t be the same.

 Studies have been done that have shown a lack of it in the body can lead to all sorts of sleep disorders.

-Because magnesium is responsible for over 300 reactions in the body, it helps keep your body clock in order as well as increasing sleep efficiency.
+Because magnesium is responsible for over 300 reactions in the body, it helps keep your body clock in order as well as increased sleep efficiency.

 It also helps your body produce melatonin, the sleep hormone, which helps your body fall asleep.